jvfon/Blog/articles/tech/Shopify/11a-GsapAnimation.md

 Labels allow you to control where the animation appears in the timeline.
 Find the documentation here: https://greensock.com/docs/v3/GSAP/Timeline/addLabel().

 ### Barba.js
 Barba.js a library that allows you to do smooth transitions between your webpages.
 You can find it here: https://barba.js.org/.
+It only load the content area of the page not the whole page every time you switch pages.

 Use the npm install if you want to use it with your own websites.
 Otherwise use the CDN to test websites.